Jay Leach (ice hockey, born 1951)

 Jay Leach (born May 24, 1951) is an American former ice hockey assistant coach of the National Hockey League's Los Angeles Kings, Atlanta Thrashers, New Jersey Devils, and Washington Capitals.

 Career

 Leach served as assistant coach for Team USA under Bob Johnson in the 1991 Canada Cup.
 He also served as assistant coach for the U.S. Men's National Team in the 2004 and 2006 World Championships.
 He also has five years of head coaching experience in the American Hockey League with the Springfield Indians and the Hershey Bears.

 On June 25, 2013, Leach was named associate head coach for the University of Maine men's ice hockey team.

 Personal life

-Leach's nephew, Jay Leach, was the head coach of the Providence Bruins, and is now an assistant coach with the Seattle Kraken.
+Leach's nephew, Jay Leach, was the head coach of the Providence Bruins, an assistant coach with the Seattle Kraken., and is now the head coach of the Hartford Wolf Pack.